Markus Heikkinen: Playing career

+Heikkinen started his senior career in OPS, when the club played in Ykkönen in 1996 season.
+Heikkinen scored five goals, most in his team, but ultimately OPS were relegated back to Kakkonen, and Heikkinen left the club.
+He spent three seasons in Veikkausliiga with TPS and MyPa, before joining HJK Helsinki.

-His previous clubs include OPS, TPS Turku, MyPa, HJK, Portsmouth, Aberdeen and Luton Town.
-Whilst at Portsmouth he contributed two appearances as they won the First Division Championship and promotion to the Premier League.
+Whilst at Portsmouth on loan, he contributed two appearances as they won the First Division Championship and promotion to the Premier League.

 During his two years with Aberdeen, Heikkinen was popular and important player, who usually featured in central midfield, where he had a reputation as a tough tackling and dependable player.
 Despite repeated attempts by Aberdeen manager Jimmy Calderwood to get the player to sign a new deal, he indicated that he was unsettled at Aberdeen and wanted to move on.